-1. If there is a printer on the loop: - For HP 82162A printers, set mode switch to MAN or NORM. - For other printers, clear flags 15 & 16.
+1. If the is a printer on the loop: - For HP 82162A printers, set mode switch to MAN or NORM. - For other printers, clear flags 15 and 16.
 2. Be sure that a control function has been executed to assign loop addresses at least once since the loop was connected.
 Data transfer functions may be used for this purpose only if they are executed in Addressing-On mode.

-3. Execute [ADROFF].
-4. Use [SEND], or [TAD] and/or [LAD] to enable the desired devices as talkers and/or listeners.
-(These three functions are described later in this section, on pages 61 through 65.)
+3. Execute ADR0FF.
+4. Use SEND, or TAD and/or LAD to enable the desired devices as talkers and/or listeners.
+(These three functions are described in this section, on pages 48 through 50.)
 5. Execute one or more data transfer functions.
-6. Use [SEND], or [UNL] and/or [UNT] to return addressed talker or listener devices to their idle states.
-7. After you complete all data transfers, it is recommended that you restore the Addressing On mode by executing [ADRON].
+6. Use SEND, or UNL and/or UNT to return addressed talker or listener devices to their idle states.
+7. After you complete all data transfers, it is recommended that you restore the Addressing-On mode by executing ADR0N.